Vila de Rei

-Vila de Rei (/pt-PT/; "Royal City") is a municipality in the district of Castelo Branco in Portugal.
+Vila de Rei (/pt-PT/; "King Town") is a municipality in the district of Castelo Branco in Portugal.
 The population in 2011 was 3,452, in an area of 191.55 km^{2}.

 A small municipality covered with pinewoods, located precisely at the centre of Portugal, as marked by the Picoto da Melriça, a monument indicating the geodesic centre of Mainland Portugal.
 In addition, the site offers a spectacular panoramic view over a vast territory and includes a small Geodesy Museum.

 The present mayor is Ricardo Jorge Martins Aires, elected by the Social Democratic Party.
 The municipal holiday is September 19.